๐Ÿšด๐Ÿผโ€โ™€๏ธEducational Psychology

 Visual Impairments

-• Affects access to print, visual demonstrations, and spatial navigation—requires alternative formats (braille, large print, audio)
+• Affects access to print, visual demonstrations, and spatial navigation.
+Students may need alternative formats such as braille, large print, or audio materials.

-• Orientation and mobility (O&M) training is critical—teaches students to navigate environments safely and independently
+• Orientation and mobility (O&M) training teaches students to navigate environments safely and independently.
+This is a specialized related service provided as part of the IEP.

 Orthopedic Impairments

-• Physical disabilities affecting movement, posture, or motor control—includes cerebral palsy, muscular dystrophy, spina bifida, and limb differences
+• Physical disabilities affecting movement, posture, or motor control.
+Examples include cerebral palsy, muscular dystrophy, spina bifida, and limb differences.

-• May or may not affect cognitive functioning—never assume intellectual disability based on physical presentation
+• May or may not affect cognitive functioning.
+Never assume intellectual disability based on physical presentation.
+A student who uses a wheelchair or has difficulty with motor control may be performing at or above grade level academically.

-• Universal Design for Learning (UDL) principles apply strongly—multiple means of engagement, representation, and expression
+• Universal Design for Learning (UDL) principles apply strongly here.
+UDL calls for multiple means of engagement, representation, and expression so that physical limitations don't become barriers to demonstrating knowledge.

-Compare: Visual Impairments vs. Hearing Impairments—both are sensory disabilities requiring accessibility accommodations, but visual impairments primarily affect access to print and spatial information, while hearing impairments primarily affect access to spoken language and auditory information.
-Intervention timing matters enormously for both.
+Compare: Visual Impairments vs. Hearing Impairments: Both are sensory disabilities requiring accessibility accommodations, but visual impairments primarily affect access to print and spatial information, while hearing impairments primarily affect access to spoken language and auditory information.
+Early intervention timing matters enormously for both.

 These categories involve medical conditions or injuries that affect educational performance.
 The key principle is that health status directly impacts alertness, stamina, or cognitive function in ways that require educational accommodations.